 The PICO method allows us to be laser-focused: it flags potential issues early in the process and allows us to adjust before starting.
 For example by answering questions like ‘how realistic is our Outcome with the current Population?’.

-A strong Research question makes trial design and execution extremely effective and efficient.”
+A strong Research question makes clinical trial design and execution extremely effective and efficient.”

 Need support formulating your research questions?Get in touch